N4D SUPPORT TO SUN YEMEN SECRETARIAT

 Humanitarian, development and peace financing in Yemen

-The predominant form of finance to Yemen has been channelled through the humanitarian system.
-There is also significant development financing, while spending on peace-building remains low.
+In the past, the predominant form of finance to Yemen has been channelled through the humanitarian system.
+However, development financing has been increasing and outstripped humanitarian aid in 2022, while spending on peace-building remains low.

 SCALING UP DEVELOPMENT INTERVENTIONS ALONGSIDE HUMANITARIAN INTERVENTIONS